SPD politician Frieder Birzele is dead

 The former Minister of the Interior of Baden-Württemberg, Frieder Birzele (SPD), has died at the age of 83.
 He succumbed to the consequences of pneumonia on Monday in Göppingen hospital surrounded by his family.
 This was announced by his family on Wednesday.

 Birzele was elected to the state parliament for the constituency of Göppingen in 1976 and was a member until 2006.
-He served his parliamentary group as deputy chairman from 1980 to 1992.
-He chaired the committees of inquiry into the trips at business expense of Minister President Lothar Späth (CDU), who resigned in 1991, and the FlowTex fraud scandal, which cost billions.
+From 1980 to 1992, he served his parliamentary group as deputy chairman.
+He chaired the committees of inquiry into the trips at business expense of Minister President Lothar Späth (CDU), who resigned in 1991, and into the FlowTex fraud scandal, which cost billions.

 During the grand coalition under Minister President Erwin Teufel(CDU), Birzele was Minister of the Interior from 1992 to 1996.